geotools/geotools/docs/user/welcome/application.rst

    It is considered good practice for OSGi to use Import-Package rather than Require-Bundle to minimize coupling between bundles.
-Unfortunately, it is currently difficult to make this work with Geotools, due to a considerable number of split packages.
+Unfortunately, it is currently difficult to make this work with GeoTools, due to a considerable number of split packages.
 A split package is a Java package occurring in more than one bundle, like org.geotools.factory occurring both in gt-main.jar and gt-metadata.jar.
-So for the time being, you should use Require-Bundle to define the dependencies between Geotools bundles.
+So for the time being, you should use Require-Bundle to define the dependencies between GeoTools bundles.

 The central method of the Factory SPI system is FactoryRegistry.scanForPlugins() in bundle org.geotools.metadata.
 You need to ensure that this bundle will have access to all META-INF/services resources from service provider bundles like org.geotools.main and others.